DaveO-Home/dodex-vertx/README.md

-# doDex-vertx, a java asynchronous server for Dodex and Dodex-mess
+# doDex-vertx, a java asynchronous server for Dodex, Dodex-input and Dodex-mess

 ## Install Assumptions